What happened in the Russian Revolution?

 The second group was a group of people who claimed to represent the workers of the city of Petrograd and was known as the 'Petrograd Soviet'.

-It was the duma that created the first government to replace the Tzar, and it is known as the Provisional Government.
+It was the duma that created the first government to replace the Tzar, and it was known as the Provisional Government.

 It was considered to be a 'provisional' government, as its main job was to ensure that an election would be held later in the year for the people to vote for a permanent government.